somnusjs/somnus/README.md

 ## Developer & User notices

 Somnus strongly promotes the use of next-gen JavaScript (ES6, ES7, etc.).
-Hence, it will most likely always enforce the latest [LTS version of NodeJS](https://github.com/nodejs/LTS) (for example `4.2.0` at writing time).
-Besides, it encourages the use of [modern JS features](https://github.com/lukehoban/es6features) such as **arrow functions**, **const identifier** and others.
+Hence, it will most likely always enforce the latest [LTS version of NodeJS](https://github.com/nodejs/LTS) (for example `10.14.2` at writing time).
+Besides, it encourages the use of [modern JS features](https://github.com/lukehoban/es6features) such as **arrow functions**, **const identifier** and others (where they make sense).

-Currently, we have no plan to make Somnus compatible with old NodeJS versions (such as `0.10.x` or `0.12.x`).
-While we're very sorry about this, we also believe it is for everyone's common interests to aim for the latest standards.
-If you have a very specific reason to use Somnus with an outdated NodeJS flavor, please [drop us a word](mailto:gate@dklab.co) and we'll see if there's any way we can help!

 ## Installation